openbci-archive/OpenBCI_MATLAB/readme.md

 - **Start a stream in Python**
 	1. Plug in your dongle and power up your OpenBCI Board
-	2. Navigate to the "Python-Matlab" directory on your command line and enter:
+	2. Navigate to the "Matlab-Python" directory on your command line and enter:
             ` python openbci_pylsl.py -p "PORT" `

 		The PORT should be replaced with the serial port that your OpenBCI dongle is plugged into, i.e. "COM1" Windows or "/dev/ttyUSB0" on Linux.

-		>If you don't know your serial port, try the following:
+		>If you don't know the serial port in use, try the following:

 		>Windows:
 		>	1. Go to "Devices and Printers" on your PC